tn-aixpa/rs-flood-mapping/README.md

 - `ai`: remote sensing
 - `domain`: PA

-The context in which this project was developed: This project focuses on leveraging satellite imagery to detect flooded areas.
+<p align="justify">The context in which this project was developed: This project focuses on leveraging satellite imagery to detect flooded areas.
 The project pipeline downloads the indices of area of interest (Trentino) from the sentinel download tool.
-The software process each downloaded tile separately, clip them using python procedure to convert the downloaded data to input files and then process the clipped tiles for the flood analysis.
+The software process each downloaded tile separately, clip them using python procedure to convert the downloaded data to input files and then process the clipped tiles for the flood analysis.</p>

 The product contains operations for